JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 ![new_entity_language_choose](img/new_entity_language_choose.jpeg)

-Also, in the Settings -> JPA Buddy -> Entity Declaration, you can choose which language will be selected by default for the "New Entity" window:
+Also, in the Settings -> Tools -> JPA Buddy -> Entity Declaration, you can choose which language will be selected by default for the "New Entity" window:

 ![settings_scaffolding_language](img/settings_scaffolding_language.jpeg)

-### Id and Generation Strategy
+### ID and Its Generation Strategy

 According to the JPA specification, an ID attribute is required for an entity definition.
 JPA Buddy allows you to generate this attribute and choose the type (1) and generation strategy (2).
 Also, you can specify what sequence to use for the `Sequence` generation strategy (3).